How Your Cat Talks to You

 • The water bowl is dry

-• Kitty is locked in somewhere.
+• Your kitty is locked in a room or cabinet

 A kitten’s first purring in life occurs during nursing.

-According to a Library of Congress publication, purring is often an indication of contentment.
 However, purring can sometimes be an indicator your cat is ill or injured.
-It is always a good thing to observe the circumstances and make sure all is well.
+It is always a good thing to observe the existing circumstances and make sure all is well.

 Additionally, a paper published by the University of Sussex UK informs us that cats will purr to solicit something from us.
 In particular they may do this to ask us for food.
 This solicitation purring is reported to have a higher-pitched component that makes the purring seem more urgent.
 So if your kitty is purring away while pointing your attention toward their food bowl, the message is probably “I am hungry”.